jimbarrett27/sandvik-interview/README.md

 I tried a few different out of the box models from the `sklearn` Python library, but ultimately settled on the gradient boosted decision trees classifier as the most performant.
-I evaluated the models by randomly splitting the sample into a training and testing set of samples, and then simply inpsected their `classification_report` on the performance of the model on the testing set
+I evaluated the models by randomly splitting the sample into a training and testing set of samples, and then simply inpsected their `classification_report` on the performance of the model on the testing set .

 The `classification_report` is is a collection of single number metrics one can use to evaluate models, including precision, recall and f1-score.
 Boosted decision trees were visibly more performant than any of the other methods, just by eyeballing the numbers.

+I used the `sklearn` out of the box boosted decision tree implementation, with some common sense alterations to the default values for hyperparameters.
+I set the subsample parameter to 0.8 mainly so that I could get the out-of-bag error as a rough metric for convergence, which I then used with trial and error to choose the number of estimators.
+I chose to limit the depth of the trees to roughly the number of peaks I see in the PSDs.

 The classification performance, following taking all of the intuitive choices in building the features and the model, is the following.
 With more time, I would certainly explore other ML models, and do hyperparameter searches on the decision tree.